ckattner/dbee/README.md

 ````

+A couple notes:

-*Note: the 'table' directive is optional, and if omitted, the classes name will be turned into snake_case and used.
-In the above example you can see we wanted the class name of PhoneNumbers but the table is actually 'phones'*
+* the 'table' directive is optional, and if omitted, the classes name will be turned into snake_case and used.
+In the above example you can see we wanted the class name of PhoneNumbers but the table is actually 'phones'
+* it is not required that all columns be explicitly defined but it does provide value coercion.
+By default, all undefined columns are of type Dbee::Model::Columns::Undefined.

 #### Configuration-First Data Modeling